 THESE MANY, EMPTY, SATURDAY AFTERNOONS

-“I’m thinking about fish.”
-Pete replies.
+“I’m thinking about knishes,” Pete replies.

-Pete sets down a plastic box filled with sushi on the wooden bar in front of him.
-His shaky hands grasp the wasabi packet.
-“I call this one, Sushi Blues.”
-He commences to sing quietly, gruffly, accompanied by Pete’s [silent] strumming, “When there was no sushi, there was no packet.
+Steve nods his head and resumes strumming his imaginary guitar.
+Pete sets down a plastic box filled with sushi on the bar in front of him.
+“I call this one, The Sushi Blues,” he says, and sings quietly, accompanied by Pete’s [silent] strumming, “When there was sushi, there was no rush.
 Ketchup, once, but never for fish.
 Bukowski said it best, ‘these many empty Saturday afternoons."